enechange/EnergyDataSimulationChallenge/README.md

 The first line of the file gives the format name.
 The rest of the file describes EnergyProduction data for 500 houses.
-Each data of a house consists of 24 lines showing monthly EnergyProduction data with Temparature data and Daylight data.
+Each data of a house consists of 24 lines showing monthly EnergyProduction data with Temperature data and Daylight data.

 training_dataset_500.csv and test_dataset_500.csv are just subsets of dataset_500.csv.
 test_dataset_500.csv includes only June 2013 data of each house.
 The rest of it is training_dataset_500.csv.